-Hallway lockers will be assigned during the 2022-2023 school year.
-Students are required to store coats in lockers.
+Hallway lockers will be assigned during the 2023-2024 school year.
+Students are encouraged to use lockers in order to minimize the amount of materials to be carried around during the school day.

 Name Changes

 Students have two names saved in the WASD Student Information System (PowerSchool):